BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

 1.97.
 Supervisory authorities should consider items which are only ineligible due to

-the application of limits according to the laws, regulations and administrative provisions which are adopted pursuant to Directive 73/239/EEC, Directive 2002/13/EC, Directive 2002/83/EC and Directive 2005/68/EC, as satisfying the requirements in Article 308b(9)(b) and (10)(b) of Solvency II.
+the application of limits according to the laws, regulations and administrative provisions which are adopted pursuant to Directive 73/239/EEC, Directive/EC, Directive 2002/83/EC and Directive 2005/68/EC, as satisfying the requirements in Article 308b(9)(b) and (10)(b) of Solvency II.
 ## **Compliance and Reporting Rules **